Westchase, Florida: West Park Village

 West Park Village, with two town centers, is a walkable mixed-use area in Westchase with shops, bars, restaurants and village greens, as well as condos, townhomes, houses, and apartments with varied resident ages.
-Some of the most highly rated bars in the Tampa area are located here.
 West Park Village has a distinct look which was inspired by historic Hyde Park in South Tampa.
-The area has a summer concert series, nightly specials at the different village restaurants, and an annual pub crawl..
+The area has a summer concert series, nightly specials at the different village restaurants, and an annual pub crawl.
 Westchase ranked as the 26th coolest suburb in the United States worth a visit by Travel + Leisure magazine.